-For a deployment of from one to three racks of 10G servers, Dell EMC recommends the Dell Networking S4048-ON as the aggregation switch.
-It is both 10GbE and 40GbE-capable.
+For a deployment of from one to three racks of 10G servers, Dell EMC recommends the Dell Networking S4048-ON or S6010-ON as the aggregation switch.
+They are both 10GbE and 40GbE-capable.

-The 40GbE interfaces on the S4048-ON can be converted into four 10GbE interfaces, thereby converting this switch into 64 10GbE-capable ports.
-ToR switches connect to aggregate switches via uplinks of 10GbE interfaces from the ToR Dell Networking S4048-ON to the Dell Networking S3048-ON.
+The 40GbE interfaces on the switches can be converted into four 10GbE interfaces, thereby converting the switches into multiple 10GbE-capable ports.
+ToR switches connect to aggregate switches via uplinks of 10GbE interfaces from the ToR to the Dell Networking S3048-ON.

-Dell EMC's recommended architecture uses Virtual Link Trunking (VLT) between the two Dell Networking S4048-ON switches in each rack, and then aggregation to a core switch.
+Dell EMC's recommended architecture uses Virtual Link Trunking (VLT) between the two ToR switches in each rack, and then aggregation to a core switch.
 This enables a multi-chassis LAG from the ToR switches in each rack.
-The stacks in each rack can divide their links between this pair of switches to achieve powerful active-active forwarding, while using full bandwidth capability, with no requirement for spanning tree.
-Using 40GbE Ethernet switches, like the Dell Networking Z9100, in aggregation can achieve a scale of up to hundreds of 1G deployed nodes.
+The stacks in each rack can divide their links between this pair of switches to achieve powerful active-active forwarding, while using full bandwidth capability, with no requirement for spanning